dtinit/dtinit.github.io/_posts/2024-03-06-announcements.md

 ---
-title: New from DTI: Trust Model and Portability Map
+title: New from DTI - Trust Model and Portability Map
 tags: news
 author: Chris Riley
 excerpt: "We are excited for two brand-new releases today, our first-ever portability map tool and the trust model report for third-party transfers.
 Check them out!"